Wild West shows: Performers

-Wild West shows contained as many as 1,200 performers at one time (cowboys, scouts, Indians, military, Mexicans, and men from other heritages), and a large number of many animals including buffalo and Texas Longhorns.
+Wild West shows contained as many as 1,200 performers at one time (cowboys, scouts, Indians, military, Mexicans, and men from other heritages) and many animals, including buffalo and Texas Longhorns.
 Some of the recognizably famous men who took part in the show were Will Rogers, Tom Mix, Pawnee Bill, James Lawson, Bill Pickett, Jess Willard, Mexican Joe, Capt.
 Adam Bogardus, Buck Taylor, Harry Henry Brennan (father of modern bronc riding), Grover C. Brennan, Ralph and Nan Lohse, Antonio Esquibel, Capt.
 Waterman and his Trained Buffalo, and Johnny Baker.
 Johnny Baker was nicknamed the "Cowboy Kid" and considered to be Annie Oakley's boy counterpart.

-Some notable cowboys who participated in the events were Buck Taylor (dubbed "The First Cowboy King"), Bronco Bill, James Lawson ("The Roper"), Bill Bullock, Tim Clayton, Coyote Bill, and Bridle Bill.
+Some notable cowboys who participated in the events were Buck Taylor (dubbed "The First Cowboy King"), Bronco Bill, James Lawson ("The Roper"), Bill Bullock, Tim Clayton, Coyote Bill, sharpshooter James Spleen ("Kit Carson Jr"), frontiersman John Baker Omohundro ("Texas Jack"), and Bridle Bill.

 Women were also a large part of Wild West shows and attracted many spectators.
-One such performer was Annie Oakley who first gained recognition as a sharpshooter when she defeated Frank Butler, a pro marksman at age 15, in a shooting exhibition.
+One such performer was Annie Oakley, who first gained recognition as a sharpshooter when she defeated Frank Butler, a pro marksman at age 15, in a shooting exhibition.
 She became an attraction of Buffalo Bill's Wild West show for 16 years.
 Annie was billed in the show as "Miss Annie Oakley, the Peerless Lady Wing-Shot".

 Calamity Jane was another distinguished woman performer.
 Calamity Jane was a notorious frontierswoman who was the subject of many wild stories—many of which she made up herself.
-In the show, she was a skilled horsewoman and expert rifle and revolver handler.
-Calamity Jane appeared in Wild West shows until 1902, when she was reportedly fired for drinking and fighting.
+She was a skilled horsewoman and expert rifle and revolver handler in the show.
+Calamity Jane appeared in Wild West shows until 1902 when she was reportedly fired for drinking and fighting.

 Other notable females in the business were Tillie Baldwin, May Lillie, Lucille Mulhall, Lillian Smith, Bessie and Della Ferrel, Luella-Forepaugh Fish, the Kemp Sisters, and Texas Rose as an announcer.